England, Argentina in with South Korea in U20 World Cup - Sport - NZ Herald News

 The draw took place in the city of Suwon, just south of the capital Seoul, and featured former Argentina stars Diego Maradona and Pablo Aimar, who won the trophy as players in 1979 and 1997 respectively.

 "Argentina has good players but they have to improve if they want to get through," Maradona said.
-"But I don't see them as a favourite."
+"But I don't see them as a favorite."

 Italy and Uruguay will meet in Group D along with Japan and South Africa, while the United States was grouped with Ecuador, Senegal and Saudi Arabia in Group F.